 “Historically, C# has been a problematic pad for being stuck at the most inopportune moments.
 The innovative design of these Key Leaves not only addresses C# but prevents G# from sticking and opens up E-flat to promote pad longevity.
-These Key Leaves fit all soprano saxophones - straight or curved!” - Jeffrey Leung (Classical Saxophonist, Associate Director of International Saxophone Academy)
+These Key Leaves fit all soprano saxophones - straight or curved!” - Jeffrey Leung (Classical Saxophonist, The Moanin' Frogs, Associate Director of International Saxophone Academy)

-Hailed as “a powerhouse in classical saxophone” (University of Toronto), JEFFREY LEUNG (b.
-1991) is an active performer, improviser, and educator.
-In addition to his work with collaborative artists, Jeffrey is on the Artist Faculty roster with the Maryland Chamber Winds and serves as the Vice President of Novus New Music, Inc. His performance accolades have received numerous honours and awards – most notably from the Skokie Valley Symphony Orchestra and Montreal Symphony Orchestra – and has been described as: “A truly modern virtuoso, Jeffrey effortlessly navigates the most demanding scores for saxophone without losing his trademark warmth, sensitivity, and lyricism” (Roydon Tse, composer).
+Hailed as “a powerhouse in classical saxophone” (University of Toronto), JEFFREY LEUNG is an active performer, collaborator, and educator.
+Jeffrey is the Assistant Professor of Saxophone at Queen’s University and serves as the Associate Director of the International Saxophone Academy.
+He is on the artist roster for renowned groups like the Maryland Chamber Winds and Moanin’ Frogs saxophone sextet.
+Jeffrey’s performance accolades have received numerous honours and awards – most notably from the Skokie Valley Symphony Orchestra and Montreal Symphony Orchestra.

-Curating musical programs spanning traditional to contemporary repertoire, Jeffrey has presented recitals and concerts throughout North America including concerto performances at the Maryland Wind Festival, appearances with ensembles like the New World Symphony Orchestra and Detroit Chamber Winds and Strings, and has been invited to workshops at the Banff Centre, American Saxophone Academy, Toronto Creative Music Lab, and Université Européenne de Saxophone.
-Several of Jeffrey’s performances can be found on albums and recording projects by Michigan State University, people|places|records (PPR), Arts Laureate, and Sly Pup Productions.
+Curating musical programs spanning traditional to contemporary repertoire, Jeffrey has presented recitals and concerts throughout North America, including appearances with the New World Symphony Orchestra and Detroit Chamber Winds and Strings, and his collaborations with composers has resulted in the premieres and commissions of over thirty new works for the saxophone.
+Described as: “A truly modern virtuoso, Jeffrey effortlessly navigates the most demanding scores for saxophone without losing his trademark warmth, sensitivity, and lyricism” (Roydon Tse, composer).
+Several of Jeffrey’s performances can be found on albums and recording projects by people|places|records (PPR), Tonsehen, and Sly Pup Productions.